stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

   - GitHub
 ---

-GitHub Packages is a Maven compatible respository and is accessible independent of GitHub.
-This article expands on alternative access to these files, such as direct download URLs and browsing using Maven metadata.
-When working outside of GitHub Actions, it is important to be aware of GitHub's tier pricing when working with private repos, the free tier is currently:
+GitHub Packages is a Maven compatible repository and is accessible independent of GitHub.
+This article expands on alternative access to these files through direct download URLs and HTTP browsing using Maven metadata, and how to effectively use the free tier for private repositories.

+{% include table-of-contents.html height="300px" %}

+GitHub generally has separate pricing tiers (or caps) depending on a repo being set to public or private.
+Public repos are generally free, and private repos usually have a minimal use that is free, above which requires payment.
+The free tier is currently:

 | Artifact Storage | Data Transfer Out within a GitHub Action | Data Transfer Out outside of a GitHub Action |
 |:----------------:|:----------------------------------------:|:--------------------------------------------:|